How Much Is Earthquake Insurance in California?

 Dwelling

-Dwelling coverage is designed to cover the main structure of the home, as well as any attached structures such as an attached garage.
+Dwelling coverage covers the main structure of the home, as well as any attached structures such as an attached garage.
 The dwelling coverage limit of a homeowner’s earthquake insurance will match the limit on their homeowners insurance policy.
-Therefore, if a home is insured for $500,000 through homeowners insurance, it will also be insured for $500,000 through the earthquake insurance policy.
+Therefore, if a home is insured for $500,000 through homeowners insurance, it will also be insured for $500,000 earthquake insurance.

 Other Structures

-Although dwelling coverage pays to repair or rebuild attached structures, it will not cover unattached structures such as a detached garage, garden shed, or fence.
+Dwelling coverage will not cover unattached structures such as a detached garage, garden shed, or fence.
 If a homeowner has these structures on their property, they’ll want to take out “other structures” coverage to ensure that their policy will pay for the repair or rebuilding of these structures.

 Personal Property

 Personal property coverage is designed to protect a homeowner’s or a renter’s personal belongings that are damaged or destroyed by an earthquake.
 This includes items such as clothing, furniture, and televisions, up to an agreed-upon limit that typically ranges from $5,000 to $200,000.
-To cover items like china and crystal, the policyholder will likely need to take out optional breakables coverage, which they can add onto their main policy.
+To cover items like china and crystal, the policyholder will likely need to add optional breakables coverage to their main policy.

 Loss of Use